chaseruskin/orbit/docs/src/4_topic/1_ip.md

 - Supportive files

 Supportive files are the files needed within particular HDL workflows.
 This is a very generic term because there are a lot of different workflows, some require constraints files, python scripts, text files, configuration files, etc.

+## Current Working IP (CWIP)

+The current working IP (CWIP) is the IP project currently being developed.
+It is detected within the path from where Orbit was invoked.
+Some commands, such as `orbit plan` and `orbit build`, require you to call Orbit from within a working IP.